schauhan/miniature-memory/content/posts/startup-launch-mvp-in-five-months.md

 ### Pitching to VCs

 I started pitching the product to VC firms after the product launch and received interest from 3 major firms in India.
-Unfortunately the pandemic situation prevented us to grow at a rate needed to get to the series A round, which I was planning within a year.
+Unfortunately the pandemic situation prevented us to grow at a rate needed to get to the series-A, which I was planning within a year.

 ## :rocket: Looking Ahead

 ***

 This was a fun experience and I learnt more in a year as an entrepreneur that in 5 years prior working as a product manager.
-Although I had to step back due to some growth and scaling issues, I'm planning to taking another shot at entrepreneurship sometime in the next few years.
+Unfortunately COVID hit a month after our launch, hampering my marketing plans which involved a great deal of travel.
+It also affected the user growth, hitting the plans for initial funding.
+I realized that me not being in India was not helping the company, and stepped back giving the control to my partner.

+It was a difficult decision - launching this company involved a lot of proverbial blood and sweat - but in hindsight it was a great learning experience.
+I decided to take a break from entrepreneurship for a few years, but hope to be back at it sometime in the next few years.